8 Top Tourist Attractions in Burlington, Vermont & Easy Day Trips

 Lake Champlain Islands

-The Lake Champlain Islands, connected to each other and to the mainland north of Burlington by causeways and bridges, are summer recreation areas with beaches and state parks.
+The Lake Champlain Islands, connected to each other and to the mainland north of Burlington by causeways and bridges, are summer recreation areas with beaches, campgrounds, and state parks.
+The irregular coastline of the islands creates a number of bays that are favorites for kayaking.
 The gently undulating landscape is known for its apple orchards, and has the longest growing season in the state, thanks to the moderating influence of the lake.
 St. Anne's Shrine on Isle La Motte is at the site of Fort St. Anne, and there is also a statue of Samuel de Champlain on the island marking the spot where he supposedly landed in 1609.

 One of the favorite things to do in Burlington in the winter is to head for one of Vermont's many ski areas, which - along with the ski resorts in neighboring New Hampshire - offer some of the best skiing in the Eastern United States.
 In the summer, Vermont's Green Mountains are favorites for their many hiking trails.
 From Burlington, the views of the Adirondack Mountains in New York may tempt you to cross Lake Champlain, and just to the north is the border with Canada's French-speaking province of Quebec.
 The vibrant city of Montreal is less than a two-hour drive from Burlington.